pdm-project/pdm/docs/docs/project.md

 ```

 You can add an `help` option with the description of the script, and it will be displayed in the `Description` column in the above output.

+## Manage caches

+PDM provides a convenient command group to manage the cache, there are four kinds of caches:

+1. `wheels/` stores the built results of non-wheel distributions and files.
+1. `http/` stores the HTTP response content.
+1. `metadata/` stores package metadata retreived by the resolver.
+1. `hashes/` stores the file hashes fetched from the package index or calculated locally.

+See the current cache usage by typing `pdm cache info`.
+Besides, you can use `add`, `remove` and `list` subcommands to manage the cache content.
+Find the usage by the `--help` option of each command.

 ## How we make PEP 582 packages available to the Python interpreter